Tunable Topological Phases in Quantum Kirigamis: Model

-{\it Model:} We model the Kirigami with a periodic arrangement of blocks with associated nodes governed by scattering matrices.
-We consider the microscopic Hamiltonian governing each of the blocks to the paradigmatic Bernevig-Hughes-Zhang (BHZ) model \cite{bernevig2006quantum}.
-The Hamiltonian in momentum space is given by \beq H_{k_x,k_y} =\sin(k_x) \sigma_x + \sin(k_y) \sigma_y + (M+2-\cos k_x-\cos k_y)\sigma_z \eeq where $M$ is the parameter which tunes topological and trivial phases such that for $M>0$ and $M<-4$ we have a trivial phase, while for $0>M>-2$ and $-2>M>-4$ we have Chern insulating phases with Chern number 1 and -1 respectively.
+We model the Kirigami with a periodic arrangement of blocks with associated nodes governed by scattering matrices.
+We consider the microscopic Hamiltonian governing each of the blocks to be the paradigmatic Bernevig-Hughes-Zhang (BHZ) model \cite{bernevig2006quantum}.
+The Hamiltonian in momentum space is given by \beq H_{k_x,k_y} =\sin(k_x) \sigma_x + \sin(k_y) \sigma_y + (M+2-\cos k_x-\cos k_y)\sigma_z \eeq where $M$ is the parameter that tunes topological and trivial phases such that for $M>0$ and $M<-4$ we have a trivial phase, while for $0>M>-2$ and $-2>M>-4$ we have Chern insulating phases with Chern number 1 and -1 respectively.
 All parameters are measured in terms of the bare hopping scale which is set to unity.
-All through this work we will assume that the lattice constant $a$ is set to unity and is much smaller than the typical size of the block such that each block by itself can be considered a thermodynamically large system.
-When $M$ is such that any block is in a topological phase the bulk of the each block remains gapped while the low-energy excitations are chiral and are present only on the boundaries.
-In particular Chern number $C=-1$ ($C=1$) phase leads to clockwise (anticlockwise) edge states.
-Thus the junction {\it between} adjoining blocks are governed by a scattering matrix between the edge states, which we discuss next.
+We assume that every block is thermodynamically large while the lattice constant $a =1$ and is much smaller than the block size $L^2$.
+In the topological phase, the edge retains chiral edge states while the bulk states remain gapped.
+In particular Chern number $C=-1$ ($C=1$) phase leads to clockwise (anticlockwise) edge states. { The whole network containing $L_B \times L_B$ number of Kirigami blocks can thus be represented by a tight-binding Hamiltonian with a total size of single-particle Hilbert space dimension $N_T= 2 L^2 L^2_B$ since every site contains two orbitals $A$ and $B$.
+To understand the transport property of such a network we use a multi-scale methodology with three different stages applied to the morphology of the Kirigami structure.
+We first briefly discuss the Kirigamis we intend to study before detailing its transport properties.